What is Menopause?

 Many of the classic symptoms of menopause are directly related to dysfunctions in the Liver and Heart.
 The Liver and Kidneys are said to share the “same source of Essence and Blood,” so a decline in the Kidneys will lead to a disturbance in the properties of the Liver.

 For example, according to classic Chinese medicine theory, the Liver can become “overactive” and unrestrained, leading to headaches, dizziness, irritability, and angry outbursts.
-Or the Liver’s property to distribute Qi can be constrained, leading to the emotional volatility and various discomforts, particularly in the flanks and abdomen.
+Or the Liver’s property to distribute Qi can be constrained, leading to emotional volatility and various discomforts, particularly in the flanks and abdomen.
 The Heart is also grounded in the Kidneys because the two are said to exchange Fire (from the Heart) and Water (from the Kidney).

-If this communication is disrupted, the Heart becomes deficient and is not longer able to properly store the Spirit.
+If this communication is disrupted, the Heart becomes deficient and is no longer able to properly store the Spirit.
 An unsettled Spirit will cause disrupted sleep, excessive dreaming, heart palpitations, anxiety, and lack of mental acuity.
 Broadly speaking, throughout this process, there is a tendency to create internal fire, rooted in the deficiency Kidneys, but presenting as excess, usually in the Heart and Liver.
 This is the basic explanation for the classic symptom of menopause: the hot flash.